mauicv/mauicv.github.io/about.md

 ___

-<sup>__Note__ : I'm dyslectic and so some of my spelling and grammar is pretty bad.
+<sup>__Note__ : I'm dyslexic and so some of my spelling and grammar is pretty bad.
 I had the choice of this either being an easy and quick process for creating and sharing content or a slow and unpleasant one that's going to put me off writing.
 I chose the former because I'd rather put things out than sit on them trying to make them perfect.</sup>